APogue/APogue.github.io/_posts/posts/2024-08-05-Intro-Background-Context.md

 	- Complete inaction with respect to organizational activity

+		- Background and context

+			- Establish the position of these organizations

+				- Protected activity

+					- Qualification of this speech as abhorrent or not is irrelevant, it is protected

+					- They dispute the statehood of Israel

+						- The broader picture shows more than interest in ending the Gaza conflict, or ending "occupation"

+						- They use several mechanisms to undermine Israel's legitimacy

+		- Unprotected activity

+		- Student grievances

 	- Events, rallies, and Demonstration handling faces criticism

 		- [Article](https://dailybruin.com/2023/12/05/ucla-faces-scrutiny-for-safety-issues-at-protests-for-israel-palestine) by the Bruin---*UCLA faces scrutiny for safety issues at protests for Israel, Palestine (12-5)*